pnerg/zookeeper-junit/README.md

 The project provides features such as:
 * Effortless/automatic port allocation
   Guarantees that there will never be port collisions on the port the server listens to.
 * Efortless/automatic data file management
   Guarantees unique data file paths to avoid collision.
   Also provides means to delete the data files once the test is finished
 * Full life-cycle management of the server
   Includes start/stop and re-start of a server.
   Allows for test cases where a server goes offline or re-starts.
+* Utility operations to ease management of data
+  Provides means to assert existence of data, delete single or recursive paths
+* Specialized interfaces allowing for mix-in compositions with more rich assert operations

 ## The full manual
 Refer to the [Wiki](https://github.com/pnerg/zookeeper-junit/wiki) for a full description on this project and how to use its features.